vunhatquang/LuhnChecks/README.md

 USE:
 1. To use this program, you need to open file Luhn 2.jar on the repository.
 2. Once it is open, you will see a text field to type in the numbers.
-You should type in the numbers without any space
+You should type in the numbers without any space or comma or period.
+For example: 371612019985236
 3. If it is a valid credit card number, then the label below will change to "valid card number".

 NOTE: